Smyth v. Ames

-Prior history
+Background

+The valuation of a utility's property became a basis for determining allowable rates of return in the late nineteenth century.
+In 1896, a lower court first applied this approach in San Diego, etc. v.
+Jasper, holding that the actual value of a utility's property at the time rates were established should form the basis for calculating just rates.
+Two years later, the Supreme Court of the United States accepted the so-called fair value doctrine in Smyth v.
+Ames (1898), holding that a utility's rate base should provide a fair return on the value of property used to provide utility service to the public.

+Legal background

 On April 12, 1893, Nebraska passed a law, a so-called "maximum rate bill", establishing maximum rates for the transportation of freights within the state.
 The Railroad Commissioners of Nebraska were empowered to reduce any freight rate.

 Several precedents had been set by the Supreme Court regarding state control over railways.
 Until Munn v.
 Illinois when the Granger Laws were declared constitutional, it had been held that railway property was protected from state authority by the Contract Clause of the Constitution, which states that no state shall pass any "Law impairing the Obligation of Contracts".
 However, in the Munn case, the Court ruled that all property was held subject to legislative regulation if it was "affected with a public interest".
 Further decisions built off the Munn decision, specifying that while the legislature may regulate property "affected by the public interest", they must exercise it reasonably by applying the used and useful principle, so as to not deprive citizens of their property without due process of law.

-Case
+Supreme Court

 The maximum rate law was contested by the Union Pacific, St. Joseph and Grand Island Railway, Omaha and Republican Valley Railway, and the Kansas City and Omaha Railway.
 They claimed the law was confiscation, and therefore unconstitutional.
 They said the law would make a difference of $2,250,00 annually.

-The Supreme Court unanimously found the law unconstitutional.
-The court found that it is not enough to show a tariff – even if the tax is in the public interest – still leaves a company enough money to pay operating expenses and stock dividends.
+The Supreme Court unanimously found the law unconstitutiona and identified several factors that public utility commissions should consider when determining the fair value of a utility's property for rate-making purposes.
+These were the original cost of construction, including the cost of extensions and permanent improvements; the amount and market value of the utility's outstanding bonds and stock, representing its capitalized and commercial value; and the difference between the original cost of construction and the current cost of replacing the utility's physical property.
+The Court also left room for consideration of other costs that might be relevant to determining the value of a utility's property, providing flexibility for future rate-making proceedings.